evanwu03/msp432_sprite_renderer/README.md

 $ (gdb) load <executable_name.out>
 ```

-4. That's all! you can type `continue` or press physical reset button to see LCD screen display accelerometer data on the LCD screen.
+1. That's all! you can type `continue` or press physical reset button to continue programs